AppliNH/go-intelligent--kb-tool/Readme.md

 # Go-Intelligent Knowledge base tool

-*This has been made in the context of an assignment* *Thomas MARTIN, Séraphin HENRY, Victor CAVERO*
+*This has been made in the context of an assignment*

+*By : Thomas MARTIN, Séraphin HENRY, Victor CAVERO*
 ## What is it

 Go-KB is CLI which aims to store the data you give in order to make the best suggestions the next time you enter data.